gidavies/WebAppDevOpsLab/README.md

 5. In this example we want the CI build to continue to only run unit tests and not the new Selenium tests.
 Therefore update the Test Assemblies task and add TestCategory!=PhantomJS in the Test filter criteria field.
 This uses the TestCategories in the test code to filter the tests to be run.
 <img src="images/S_5_1.png" width="624"/>
-The next step is to execute the tests in the release.

-6. Open the Release definition (Build and Release | Releases | Edit) and click on the tasks for the QA environment.
+6. The next step is to execute the tests as part of the release.
+Open the Release definition (Build and Release | Releases | Edit) and click on the tasks for the QA environment.
 Click the + button, select the Test tab and select the Visual Studio Test task.
 The Selenium tests are within a unit test so this task can execute them.
 <img src="images/S_6.png" width="624"/>

 7. Select the test task.
 In the Test filter criteria field add TestCategory=PhantomJS.
 This will only execute tests that have the matching [TestCategory] property in the code and provides control over which tests to run.